encode/django-rest-framework/docs/api-guide/responses.md

 Set automatically by the `APIView` or `@api_view` immediately before the response is returned from the view.

+---

+# Standard HttpResponse attributes

+The `Response` class extends `SimpleTemplateResponse`, and all the usual attributes and methods are also available on the response.
+For example you can set headers on the response in the standard way:

+    response = Response()
+    response['Cache-Control'] = 'no-cache'

+## .render()

+**Signature:** `.render()`

+As with any other `TemplateResponse`, this methd is called to render the serialized data of the response into the final response content.
+When `.render()` is called, the response content will be set to the result of calling the `.render(data, accepted_media_type, renderer_context)` method on the `accepted_renderer` instance.

+You won't typically need to call `.render()` yourself, as it's handled by Django's standard response cycle.

 [cite]: https://docs.djangoproject.com/en/dev/ref/template-response/
 [statuscodes]: status-codes.md